galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - Authentication type: Password
   - Username: `weblogic`
   - Password: `Secret123456`
 - Networking: you are able to bring your own VNET.
-If not, keep default settings.
+If no, keep default settings.
 - Keep other blades as default.
 Click **Review + create**.

 It will take 10min for the offer completed.
 After the deployment finishes, you will have a machine with JDK and WLS installed.
 Then you are able to install and configure Forms and Reports on the top of the machine.